TheTallProgrammer/GPT-Oracle-Discord-Bot/GPT-Oracle Lite v2.0.0/README.md

 To interact with the bot, simply use the `!ask` command followed by your query.
 For example:

 	!ask What is the meaning of life?

+Remember to save your changes and restart your bot for the updates to take effect.

 ---